Exact Answer: 6 Months To 1 Year

 While, on the other hand, a person on bail is a person who was either accused of a crime or has been found guilty of committing a crime.
 The person was initially sentenced to jail, but for reasons like legal matters, or any other type of legal proceedings, he or she was given some time of relief from being in jail for a particular span of time.

-Also Read: How Long Is A Piece Of String (And Why)?
+Also Read: How Long Does It Take To Fill A Pool (And Why)?

 In cases when a person who is on bail misses a court date or the court hearing where his presence was the most important, then the court can sentence that person for anywhere from a minimum of 6 months to a maximum of 1 year.